Visa free travel to Schengen-area for Taiwanese

-- Please fill out the visa application form. online form
+- Please fill out the visa application form.
+(Application form for Schengen Visa)

 - Please compile the documents you need to submit with your application.
 If documents or supporting documentation are missing, your application may be rejected.
 We have prepared a checklist for each type of visa.